Contents

 Florentine Gothic

 The Accademia Gallery's ground floor concludes with three rooms dedicated to the Giottesque painters and Orcagna and his siblings.
-The oldest artworks of the gallery, dating back to the 13th century, are housed in the first room.
-The second room showcases the works of Giotto's followers, who aimed to reintroduce nature into art.
-Finally, the last room displays the artworks of the di Cione brothers, Andrea, Nardo, Matteo, and Jacopo, as well as some restored pieces.
 This hall offers visitors the chance to witness the evolution of Florentine art from the pre-Renaissance era to the early 14th century.

 Museum Of Musical Instruments - accademia gallery